 Form 802 – Agency Report of Ceremonial Role Events and Ticket Distributions

-A behested payment is when a state or local elected official or a member of California’s Public Utilities Commission solicits a donation to an organization, such as a 501(c)(3), that is used for legislative, governmental or charitable purposes.
-These types of payments are not considered campaign contributions or gifts.
+A behested payment is made when a state or local elected official or a member of California’s Public Utilities Commission solicits a donation to an organization, such as a 501(c)(3), that is used for legislative, governmental or charitable purposes.
+These payments are not considered campaign contributions or gifts.
 While state law limits the amount of campaign contributions and gifts, there are no limits on behested payments.
-State law requires the reporting of behested payments if they total $5,000 or more per calendar year from a single source.
+State law requires that behested payments be reported if they total $5,000 or more per calendar year from a single source.
 Officials must report the behested payments within 30 days of the date they are made.